 Atrophy: a shrinkage or reduction in volume.
 Often used in describing brain or spinal cord shrinkage with disease.

 Axon: a nerve fiber that carries information from the nerve cell to other nerve cells or muscle fibers.

 Brainstem: the back part of the brain above the base of the skull.
 Many nerves to the face come from this area.

 Central Nervous System: the brain and spinal cord.
-The central nervous system is different from the peripheral nervous system, which consists of the nerves and muscles outside of the spinal cord.
+The central nervous system is different from the peripheral nervous system, which consists of the nerves outside of the spinal cord.